Out of the greatest dynasty in American professional sports history, an intimate story of race, mortality, and regret.

 Cousy served as president of the Naismith Memorial Basketball Hall of Fame, which curates the history of the game.
 He was an NBA head coach in Cincinnati for several years, and a TV broadcaster for Celtics games for 34 years.

 At that time, the Celtics were considered Cousy’s team, not Russell’s.
 That was a lie, at least partially coated in racism, unless you believed it was Cousy’s team, and Russell’s game.
-These are the facts: In the six years before Russell got to Boston, Cousy’s Celtics did not win any NBC championships.
+These are the facts: In the six years before Russell got to Boston, Cousy’s Celtics did not win any NBA championships.
 Then, as teammates, they won six titles in seven seasons.
 After Cousy retired in 1963, the Celtics, led by Russell, kept winning, capturing five more NBA titles in the next six seasons.

 History has revised the label.
 Now the dynastic Celtics are known, properly, as Russell’s team.
 Cousy understands.
 He knows what happened.
 “Reality happened,” he says.
-In 2011, when President Obama awarded Russell with the Presidential Medal of Freedom, the nation’s highest civilian honor, sometimes likened to American knighthood, Russell won the historical narrative of the Celtics dynasty.

-Over our many conversations, I began to understand that Russell had become, to Cousy, like a mirror: in looking to his old teammate Cousy saw a reflection of himself, what he had done, what he had not done.
+Through our many conversations, I began to understand that Russell had become, to Cousy, like a mirror: in looking to his old teammate Cousy saw a reflection of himself, what he had done, what he had not done.
 Cousy’s regret was palpable during our interviews, and led to his last pass – a mea culpa letter he sent to Russell in February 2016 when we were still conducting our interviews for this book.

 Opposing fans called Russell “BLACK GORILLA!” and “BABOON!” at Kiel Auditorium in St. Louis.
 In suburban Reading, outside of Boston, white residents didn’t want Russell and his family to live in their neighborhood and white police eyed Russell suspiciously when he drove by.